Sutured ECH is a natural invariant: (by C. H. Taubes)

 \begin{theorem} Let $(M',\Gamma',\alpha')$ be constructed from $(M,\Gamma,\alpha)$ by attaching a contact 1-handle $H\times[-1,1]_t$ as described above, with a fixed choice of $H$-compatible embedding data for $(M,\Gamma,\alpha)$ and $(M',\Gamma',\alpha')$, and take $L>0$ such that no collection of Reeb orbits has action exactly $L$.
 Then there is a canonical isomorphism $F^L: \ech^L(M,\Gamma,\alpha) \isomto \ech^L(M',\Gamma',\alpha')$ such that the diagram

 commutes whenever $L < L'$.
 Moreover, the induced isomorphism on the direct limits of each column,

 carries the contact class $c(\alpha)$ to the contact class $c(\alpha')$. \end{theorem}

-\begin{remark} Although Theorem \ref{thm:1-handle-invariance} is stated for $(M',\Gamma',\alpha')$ obtained by attaching a single handle, we remark that this construction is a special case of an \emph{interval-fibered extension} \cite[Example 2.10]{cghh}.
-We state the theorem in this special case for convenience, but in fact the proof of Theorem \ref{thm:1-handle-invariance} will work equally well for arbitrary interval-fibered extensions with compatible embedding data.
-The analogous statement for sutured contact homology is \cite[Theorem 9.1]{cghh}. \end{remark}
+\begin{remark} Although Theorem \ref{thm:1-handle-invariance} is stated for $(M',\Gamma',\alpha')$ obtained by attaching a single handle, we remark that this construction may be considered a special case of an \emph{interval-fibered extension} \cite[Example 2.10]{cghh} where the Liouville manifold $W$ is $[-\epsilon,0]\times\Gamma_0\cup H$ for some $\epsilon\ll 1$ with $\Gamma_0\subset\Gamma$ being a collection of connected components of $\Gamma$ along which the contact 1-handle is attached.
+We state the theorem in this ``special case'' for convenience, but in fact the proof of Theorem \ref{thm:1-handle-invariance} will work equally well for arbitrary interval-fibered extensions with compatible embedding data.
+The analogous statement for sutured contact homology is \cite[Theorem 9.1]{cghh}.
+The main difference between the methods used in the proof of Theorem \ref{thm:1-handle-invariance} and in the proof of \cite[Theorem 9.1]{cghh} is that continuation maps for varying almost complex structures in the context of sutured ECH are currently available to us only after taking closures since continuation maps in ECH are defined through cobordism maps in Seiberg--Witten Floer cohomology, whereas in sutured contact homology the authors of \cite{cghh} can use holomorphic curve techniques to define continuation maps by hand. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm:1-handle-invariance}] Fix generic tailored almost complex structures $J$ and $J'$ on $\R \times M^*$ and $\R \times (M')^*$, where $M^*$ and $(M')^*$ are the completions of $M$ and $M'$.
 Let $J_H$ be another tailored almost complex structure on $\R \times (M')^*$ which restricts to the vertical completion $M_v \subset M^*$ of $M$ as $J$.
 Then Lemma \ref{lem:tau-stretching} applies in this situation, so that given any two generators $\Theta_+$ and $\Theta_-$ of $\ecc(M,\Gamma,\alpha,J)$ we have